 The development of markets for Irish beef was a particular priority for many of the trade missions in 2017 and 2018.
 The opening last year of the Chinese market to Irish beef marked the culmination of significant work over a period of years.
 The Department continues to prioritise efforts to gain market access to new third country markets and, equally as important, deepen existing markets for Irish beef products.
 I am deeply committed to ensuring suckler cow farmers will continue to receive strong support under the next CAP.
 My view is that such payments should support and encourage suckler cow farmers to make the best decisions possible to improve the profitability and environmental efficiency of their farming systems.

-I thank the Senator and I agree with him.
-In my opening remarks I made the point that it was important to realise that there is serious interdependency.
-The beef sector, processors and markets are all very fine but if one does not have a primary producing base whose members feel like they have a viable future, then the whole system will fall asunder.
+I thank the Senator and agree with him.
+In my opening remarks I made the point that it was important to realise there was serious interdependency.
+The beef sector, processors and markets are all very fine, but if one does not have a primary producing base, the members of which feel like they have a viable future, the whole system will fall asunder.

-In terms of all of the suggestions, we need to consider various systems, be they fixed price contracts or fixed agreement contracts with the processors for some or all of the producers in the establishment of producer organisations.
-In terms of opening the supply chain prices up to scrutiny and explaining why each player along the chain must have so much of a margin, transparency is very important.
-In other countries, transparency is beginning to be rolled out and have a positive effect.
+In terms of all of the suggestions made, we need to consider various systems, be they fixed price contracts or fixed agreement contracts with the processors for some or all of the producers in the establishment of producer organisations.
+In opening up the supply chain prices to scrutiny and explaining why each player along the chain must have so much of a margin, transparency is very important.
+In other countries transparency is beginning to be rolled out and have a positive effect.

-I urge everyone to participate in the beef forum and round-table group because everything gets solved, if it is going to be solved, in discussion and agreement.
-I mean an agreement that is honoured and not reneged on, which is very important.
+I urge everyone to participate in the beef forum and round-table group because everything is solved, if it is to be solved, in discussions and reaching agreement.
+I mean an agreement that is honoured and not reneged on, something that is very important.